thinkards/2020-voting/README.md

 **Ballot Drop Box?**: Unknown

-**Postage Paid?**: “3.
-The return envelope sent pursuant to subsection 1 must include postage prepaid by first-class mail if the absent voter is within the boundaries of the United States, its territories or possessions or on a military base.”
+**Postage Paid?**: “Yes.
+3. The return envelope sent pursuant to subsection 1 must include postage prepaid by first-class mail if the absent voter is within the boundaries of the United States, its territories or possessions or on a military base.”

 **Copy of ID Required for Absentee Voting?**: No